-Québec sales tax is currently at about 15% between federal and provincial rates which take a significant portion of your monthly grocery budget.
+Québec sales tax, for example, is currently at about 15% between federal and provincial rates which take a significant portion of your monthly grocery budget.
 The beauty about switching to raw foods is these types of foods are very rarely taxed.

-Protein is one of the cleanest and most efficient fuel sources for the human body because it provides the essential amino acids that are bodies cannot produce themselves.
-This is the same reason that eating protein will make you feel sated for much longer than nutrients like sugars or carbohydrates – the latter naturally turns to sugar when processed by the body.
+Protein is one of the cleanest and most efficient fuel sources for the human body because it provides the essential amino acids that our bodies cannot produce themselves.
+This is the same reason that eating protein will make you feel full for much longer than sugars or carbohydrates.
+The latter naturally turns to sugar when processed by the body.

-When you’re not hungry, you won’t be eating as much and when you’re eating less, you’re burning through less money to support your eating habits.
+When you’re not hungry, you won’t be eating as much.
+When you’re eating less, you’re burning less money to support your eating habits.
 Cutting out sugar and carbohydrates – which will naturally occur by following diets similar to mine – reduces insulin sensitivity and levels which regulate hormonal hunger.

-Don’t Let Lack Of Health Care Scare You.
-Eat Right And You Might Not Need It.
+Don’t Let Lack of Health Care Scare You

 This may be hard to believe coming from somebody who lives in Canada and more specifically the Quebec region.
 Our healthcare system is one of our best public services and rivals that of neighboring provinces on public insurance coverage.